The ea-podman Script

 • This script’s available options change depending on which subcommands you use.
 For more information, read the Options section below.

 • Your process identifiers (pid) will be public unless you set your /proc to hidepid=2.
+For more information about how to do this, read Red Hat’s How to Hide PID Listings from Non-Root Users in Linux documentation.
 The ea-podman script will display an error message if this issue exists on your system.

 Options

-In the following tables, package represents the name of a container package.
+This script accepts the following commands, where package represents the name of a container package:

 To view available containers, run the following command: